yashh1994/Attendly/PRIVACY_POLICY.md

 Last updated: November 27, 2025

-Attendly (“the App”) is developed to provide attendance tracking, QR-based check-ins, and basic class management.
-We respect your privacy and ensure that your information is protected.
+Attendly ("the App") provides attendance tracking and class management features.
+The current version of the App operates in **Demo Mode** for testing and preview purposes.
+We respect your privacy and are committed to protecting user information.

 ## 1. Information We Collect
-Attendly may collect the following information:

-### • User-provided information
+### Demo Mode (Current Version)
+In this version of Attendly, **no real personal data is collected, stored, or transmitted**.
+The App may display dummy data for demonstration, but this data is not linked to any actual individual.

+The App does **NOT**:
+- Collect names or emails
+- Collect real attendance data
+- Send any data to a server
+- Ask for or process actual login credentials

+### User-Provided Information (Future Versions)
+In future updates, when backend services are enabled, the App may collect:
 - Name
 - Email address
-- User type (teacher or student)
+- User role (Teacher/Student)
+- Attendance check-in logs

+Any such changes will be updated in this policy before release.

-### • Automatically collected information
+### Automatically Collected Information
+During demo mode, the App may collect **non-personal technical information** such as:
-- Device information (Android version, model, etc.)
+- Device model
-- App usage data (non-personal)

-### • Attendance data
-- QR scan logs
-- Class/session information

-We **do NOT** collect:
-- Photos
-- Contacts
+- Android version
-- Messages
+- Basic usage analytics
-- Location (unless your app actually uses it, remove if not)
-- Sensitive personal info
+This is only used to improve performance and stability.

 ## 2. How We Use Information
-We use the collected information only for app functionality:
+In demo mode, all data displayed is **local and temporary**.
+No real data is processed.

+When full functionality is released, collected information will be used for:
 - Marking attendance
-- Displaying attendance history
+- Showing attendance history
-- Managing teacher/student accounts
+- Managing user accounts
-- Improving app performance

-We **do not** sell, share, or trade your data with any third party.
+We do **not** sell or share data with third parties.

 ## 3. Data Storage & Security
-- Data is stored securely and used only internally.
+- In demo mode, no user data is stored on servers.
-- We use standard encryption and security practices.
+- Future versions will use secure storage and encryption practices.
-- We do not store unnecessary personal data.

 ## 4. Third-Party Services
-Attendly does not use any third-party advertising SDKs.

-If you use Firebase (only write this if true), add:
+The current version does **not** use:
-- Authentication
+- Firebase Authentication
 - Firestore/Realtime Database

-These services follow Google’s privacy & security standards.
+- Advertising SDKs

+If these services are added in future versions, this policy will be updated.

-## 5. Children’s Privacy
+## 5. Children's Privacy
-Attendly is **not intended for users under the age of 13**.
+Attendly is not intended for children under 13.
-We do not knowingly collect personal information from children.
+No identifiable data is collected in demo mode.

 ## 6. User Rights
 You may contact us anytime to:

-- Request data deletion
-- Request a copy of your data
+- Request deletion of any stored data (future versions)
-- Ask questions about how your data is used
+- Ask questions about how your data is handled

 ## 7. Changes to This Policy
-We may update this privacy policy occasionally.
-New changes will be posted on this page.
+We may update this policy periodically.
+Revised policies will be posted on this page.

 ## 8. Contact Us
-If you have any questions about this Privacy Policy, contact:
+If you have questions about this Privacy Policy, contact:

-**Email:** codeforyash@gmail.com
+Email: codeforyash@gmail.com